Generated remote North Maine Woods river scene representing the North Branch Penobscot, not an exact location photo

 Confirm current fees, hours, road status, and private-working-forest rules before entering.

-Seboomook and Golden Road corridor
+Seboomook and Golden Road area

 Useful orientation for the broader remote trip, but current access conditions should be checked.